 Specific Performance: This is when the court forces the breaching party to perform the service or deliver the goods that they promised in the contract.
 This is typically reserved for cases when the goods or services are unique and no other remedy will suffice.

 The reason why contracts carry so much weight is precisely due to their enforcement, as an unenforced contract is not worth the paper it's printed on.
-So if you have been accused of breaching a contract or believe another party has breached a contract with you, you'll probably want legal representation.
-Find a small business attorney licensed to practice in your state.
-You can start the process with a free case review.
+So if you've been accused of breaching a contract or believe another party has breached a contract with you, you'll probably want legal representation.
+Failing to do so could cost you a fortune or even your business.
+Find a small business attorney licensed to practice in your state to get started.